Dan551Mizrahi/CausalInferenceProject/README.md

 ## Dependencies

-*   SUMO
+*   SUMO 1.19.0
-*   Python libraries: numpy, pandas, matplotlib, scikit-learn, causalgraphicalmodels, ...
+*   Python libraries as appear in the requirements.txt file.

 ## How to Run